Dates currently not available, please revisit for updates.

 For the individual who wants to perfect their paddling and skills by dedicating more time to each part of the BC Paddle Awards.
 During the two day course you may get the opportunity to partake in the following disciplines, Kayak, Canoe, Kayak Slalom, Sprint Kayaks and Paddle Polo (depending on venue and availability).
 You will aim to get a BC Paddle Start Award certificate.

 If you are concerned about being the oldest, how about bringing some mates or check our Teen Supreme course that is exclusively for 13 – 16 year olds.

 If you would like to give the participant permission to sign out and make their own way home alone please email us Wimbledonpark@merton.gov.uk with their full name and name of course .

 - At least two changes of clothes suitable for the weather conditions (no jeans), include a waterproof jacket and hat

 - Old trainers needed for the water (something secure, not crocs, flip flops or wellington boots)

 - Packed lunch including drink (you cannot go offsite during the course to buy lunch)

 - All participants need to arrive ready changed in suitable clothes for the weather conditions, having already visited the toilet and washed their hands.
 The toilets in the Watersports Centre building will only be available for participants at the end of their sessions.

 - Please arrive no more than 5 minutes before your scheduled session time, registration will take place outside of the centre.

 - Only the participant (and guardian(s) for those under 18) can enter the Watersports Centre operational area, all spectators are welcome to watch from the public benches.

-- Access to inside the building will be limited (eg changing room and shower facilities).
+- Access to inside the building will be limited, for example, changing room and shower facilities.

 - The centre reserves the right to alter the activity based on weather or safety concerns on the day.